sderosiaux/how-i-stay-updated/README.md

 - https://www.pluralsight.com/: less than coursera but followed some stuff
 - https://egghead.io/: nice free videos with react, redux, cycle and so on.

+# Books

+I have a dozen of pdfs on my desktop about interesting stuff (scala, tdd, hadoop, elastic, akka, ...).
+I've finished some, and started some others.
+Barely have time to read them.

+I'm often reading a physical book aside.
+It's more practical to stay focus.
+Right now, it's about DDD, super interesting ([Domain-Driven Design: Tackling Complexity in the Heart of Software](https://www.amazon.fr/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)).